Enterprise Feature Matrix

 | Granular Permissions | ||

 Data as of February 2026.
-Enterprise features are based on publicly available information from vendor documentation and pricing pages.
+Features based on publicly available vendor documentation and pricing pages.
+Archbee SSO and SLA require Enterprise tier.
+Notion audit logs and SCIM require Enterprise tier.

 Deep Dive Analysis